Expert solicitors and legal advice for parental alienation

 What is parental alienation?

-CAFCASS (Children and Family Court Advisory and Support Service that independently advise the family courts about what is safe for children and in their best interests) defines parental alienation as follows:
+The Children and Family Court Advisory and Support Service (CAFCASS) independently advises the family courts about what is safe for children and in their best interests.
+It defines parental alienation as ‘when a child’s resistance or hostility towards one parent is not justified and is the result of psychological manipulation by the other parent’.

-It is worth noting that it is not always a deliberate.
-Sometimes parent’s greave following break up of the relationship is picked up by the child and mirrored/reflected in their relationship with the other parent.
+It is worth noting that parental alienation is not always a deliberate act.
+Sometimes, a parent’s grief or resentment following separation or divorce in a relationship is picked up by the child.
+These feelings can be mirrored or reflected in their relationship with the other parent.

-Types of behaviour that can amount to parental alienation:
+What types of behaviour can amount to parental alienation?

 • Negative comments about the other parent